Andrey Batt: Music career

-On December 16, 2013, Batt releasing his second single "Letniy" ("Летний") featuring vocals from Darya Melnikova.
+On December 16, 2013, Batt released his second single "Letniy" ("Летний") featuring vocals from Darya Melnikova.

 It was written and produced by Batt.
 A music video for the song was released on August 27, 2014.

 The video received positive reception from critics.

 Philanthropy

 Andrey Batt is a founder of the Charity Box Foundation, a philanthropic organisation that strives to support kids with disabilities.

-The charity programmes and events are held regular.
+The charity programmes and events are held regularly.